hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 weight: 40
 ---

+FIXME - Write out more detail and add new corporate member

 ## What is a Corporate Account?
 Do I need one?
 Am I one?

 Corporate accounts are specialized accounts that apply to those running accounts for businesses